gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 If GR is indeed fully deterministic in foliatable spacetimes, these dynamical equations can be used to evolve the Cauchy data $\left(\Sigma_{\lambda}, h_{ij}, K_{ij}\right)$ on a leaf (a value of $\lambda$) to any other leaf (any other value of $\lambda$).
 This is equivalent to know the entire plot of a movie from just a screenshot (unfortunately, not a rare occurrence these days).
 Here, however, the movie is the entire history of the Universe.
 This is what theoretical physicists and mathematicians mean when they speak of "a well-defined Cauchy problem".

+## Global existence and uniqueness of solutions

+The existence of solutions in short time intervals are guaranteed by the hyperbolic form Einstein's equations assume in the harmonic gauge.
+In 1969, mathematical-physicists Y. Choquet-Buhat and R. Geroch were able to extend this result to arbitrary time intervals, but only inside the subspace of asymptotic flat solutions.
+To this day, the global proof of existence of arbitrary solutions is an open problem in the mathematical-physics of GR.

+Going back to the CK theorem, the proof of local uniqueness are in one-to-one correspondence with the existence of a Cauchy surface between $\Sigma_{\lambda}$ and $\Sigma_{\lambda+\delta \lambda}$[^1].
+In fact, one can always find a convenient foliation in which every leaf ${\Sigma'}_{\lambda'} \; ; \; \lambda' \in \left[\lambda, \lambda + \delta\lambda\right]$ is a Cauchy surface.
+It should be more or less clear that, a global version of the CK uniqueness theorem means that, if a solution is unique within the infinitesimal time interval $\left[\lambda, \lambda + \delta \lambda\right]$, then it will remain unique for arbitrarily large time intervals.
+And, that would require every solution of GR to have a global foliation in terms of Cauchy surfaces.
+These are the so-called globally hyperbolic solutions.

+The possibility that the solution space of Einstein's equations contains only globally hyperbolic solutions was, ironically, short-lived.
+By 1970, the Penrose-Hawking singularity theorems were fully formulated.
+Additionally, Penrose also clarified the concept of Cauchy horizons: spacetime boundaries present inside rotating black holes beyond which the Cauchy problem becomes ill-defined.
+At the time, these results clearly indicated an embarrassing fact: GR might not be a fully predictive theory.

+## Cosmic censorship hypotheses

+The situation bothered even Penrose himself, which forced him to conjecture

+[^1]: No need to mind what a Cauchy surface is.
+Just that, if it exists within a time interval, then the Cauchy problem for Einstein's equations is well-defined within this interval.
 ## Conclusions

 This is your conclusions.